Kathie Lee Gifford Opens Up About Late Husband Frank’s Shocking Cheating Scandal In New Book

 Kathie Lee Gifford opened up about her late husband’s cheating scandal in her new memoir, It’s Never Too Late: Make the Next Act of Your Life the Best Act of Your Life.
 In the book, the 67-year-old singer and television personality went into detail about Frank Gifford’s infidelity, which took place 11 years into what would ultimately be a 29-year marriage.

-“It was absolutely devastating,” Kathie Lee wrote, per Too Fab.”Nobody knows what I went through.
+“It was absolutely devastating,” Kathie Lee wrote, per Too Fab.
+“Nobody knows what I went through.
 You feel hopeless and you don’t want to live anymore.”

 The former Today show host, who went through a difficult divorce from first husband Paul Johnson in 1982, opted to go to counseling with Frank, the father of her two children, instead of immediately leaving him once she learned of his betrayal.
 She noted that Frank’s 1997 affair with a seductive flight attendant was out of the norm during their long and loving relationship.